-Where can you use it?
+Where can you use the GHIC?

-What does an EHIC cover you for?
+What does a GHIC cover you for?

-How to use it
+How to use the GHIC

 In practice, you should be able to claim your free or reduced cost treatment by simply showing your card to the doctor, dentist or consultant carrying out your treatment.

-EHIC or travel policy?
+GHIC or travel policy?

-So which is best to use and when?
-There’s no hard and fast rules on this but the Association of British Insurers (ABI) recommends that your EHIC is best kept for relatively routine treatment, such as if you need antibiotics, develop toothache or have a scrape that becomes infected.
+There’s no hard and fast rules on this, but with the old EHIC, the Association of British Insurers (ABI) recommended that it was best kept for relatively routine treatment, such as if you need antibiotics, develop toothache or have a scrape that becomes infected.

 Even if you don’t need to make a claim on your travel insurance for a minor incident like this, it’s best to let your insurer know that you’ve had medical treatment abroad.

 If you’re unlucky enough to need more serious or emergency medical treatment then the ABI recommends using your travel insurance as policies provide not only medical cover, but will often cover other subsequent costs.

-Applying for an EHIC
+Applying for a GHIC

-There are some commercial sites out there charging fees of around £9.99 a time to supply them, which is a complete con!
+These medical cards have previously been a great moneymaker for rip-off merchants, who charge fees of around £9.99 a time to supply them, which is a complete con!

 As the NHS application process is very simple, there's no need to pay for 'assistance' of any kind.